dotbrd/spec/README.md

 - Git, for history and sharing with others
 - Network shares, for real-time collaboration
 - Regular, local filesystem for personal organisation?
 Why not!

+# get started
+Check out `spec/intro.md` to get started with the specification.